What's On This Page

 Turmeric has no documented effects on relieving nausea, although steeping a sliced turmeric root in hot water for turmeric tea may strengthen your immune system because curcumin contains antioxidants.
 Instead, ingesting turmeric or taking pills containing curcumin can cause nausea and upset stomach.
 Ginger, on the other hand, has antiemetic effects on the body.
 Through intake, it helps to lessen nausea caused by chemotherapy, surgery, or motion sickness.

-Slice off a one-inch piece of ginger root per cup of tea after cleaning it off any dirt.
-Put it in the pan with the water, bring it to a boil, and then turn down the heat.
+Slice off a one-inch piece of ginger root per cup of tea after cleaning it off dirt.
+Please put it in the pan with the water, bring it to a boil, and then turn down the heat.
 After simmering for five minutes, turn off the heat and strain the liquid into your cup using a sieve or sifter.
 If you’d like more acidity, add a piece of lemon.

 How to Freeze ginger for safe storage